abdullahemad12/Easy-Garbage-Classifier/README.md

 Which, given a photo of a single item, classifies them as one of the 6 classes.The training of the model was done on google colab to make use of GPU accelerator.
 We achieved an accuracy of ~85% on the training data set and ~80% on the testing dataset.

+## Run

+To run this project you need the following requirments

+1. Numpy
+2. Tensorflow
+3. Pillow
+4. Keras
+5. tkinter
+6. OpenCV

+Run the following command to start up the project

+python gui.py

 ## Future Work

 1. Object detection on picture with many items